tacitknowledge/autopatch/README.md

 The documentation for AutoPatch is on the [AutoPatch Wiki](https://github.com/tacitknowledge/autopatch/wiki)

-You can include AutoPath in your Maven project via:
+You can include AutoPatch in your Maven project via:

     <dependency>
       <groupId>com.tacitknowledge</groupId>